-- Compliance with state, federal, and accreditation requirements and regulations - Chairing the Quality Improvement Committee, or designating an appropriate alternate chair and participating as appropriate - Monitoring and directing quality activities among personnel and among the various subcommittees reporting to the Quality Improvement Committee - Coordinating the resolution of outstanding issues with the appropriate leadership staff, pertaining to Quality Improvement Committee recommendations, subcommittee recommendations, and/or other stakeholder recommendations

-- Being actively involved in Magnolia Health's Quality Program, including activities such as: recommending quality study methodology; formulating topics for quality studies as they relate to accreditation and regulatory requirements and state and federal law; promoting participating practitioner compliance with medical necessity criteria and clinical practice and preventive health guidelines; assisting in ongoing patient care monitoring as it relates to population health management programs, pharmacy, diagnostic-specific case reviews, and other focused studies; and directing credentialing and recredentialing activities in accordance with Magnolia Health's policies and procedures - Reporting the Quality Program activities and outcomes to the Board of Directors at least annually
+- Compliance with state, federal, and accreditation requirements and regulations - Chairing the Quality Improvement Committee, or designating an appropriate alternate chair and participating as appropriate - Monitoring and directing quality activities among personnel and among the various subcommittees reporting to the Quality Improvement Committee - Coordinating the resolution of outstanding issues with the appropriate leadership staff, pertaining to Quality Improvement Committee recommendations, subcommittee recommendations, and/or other stakeholder recommendations - Being actively involved in Magnolia Health's Quality Program, including activities such as: recommending quality study methodology; formulating topics for quality studies as they relate to accreditation and regulatory requirements and state and federal law; promoting participating practitioner compliance with medical necessity criteria and clinical practice and preventive health guidelines; assisting in ongoing patient care monitoring as it relates to population health management programs, pharmacy, diagnostic-specific case reviews, and other focused studies. - Reporting the Quality Program activities and outcomes to the Board of Directors at least annually.